 Back in 1997 a number of strange and terrible things happened to me.
-First, my marriage ended, albeit informally for the time being.
+First, my marriage ended, albeit informally and initially for the time being.
 My wife and I recognized that we’d been living inside a lie.
 Or I did.
 And I did not want to be the kind of man I’d become.
 Most of you know the overly-revealed details.
 Why redisplay them now?

 Anyway, I moved into my own place after a peculiarly tense week in mid-April 1997.
 I was so unaccustomed to fending for myself that women in the ShopRite near my house had to help the helpless waif (me) negotiate my way around the market.
 I would not dignify it with the label PTSD.
 I’d simply say to myself, “What the fuck am I doing?”
 But God bless those ladies who assisted me.

 Then came Monday, and back to work I went after spending a week on “vacation” moving 13 miles back and forth repeatedly between Wayne and Lyndhurst, New Jersey.
 Presumably, I drank myself comatose on Sunday night.
 This is news?